MarcoTab/PLSAlgorithms/README.md

 **PLSLib** is a collection of Python and R scripts demonstrating the different algorithms detailed in *Partial Least Squares Regression and Related Dimension Reduction Methods* by R. Dennis Cook and Liliana Forzani, available [here](https://lforzani.github.io/PLSR-book/).

+We are open to pull requests for translating R scripts into Python and also bugfixes, if you find any.

 ## Usage

 ### Download the Files